*ONLINE* adult classes

 10:30AM-11:30aM EST ONLINE

 Connecting with Balance is a progressive exercise program based on a half century of developing techniques that create opportunities to investigate your body and its relationship to gravity.
 The company’s approach provides guidance that allows participants to progress at their own pace through the 9 classes.
-Join us now for a special free preview of this series.
+Join us now for a special preview of this series.

 Most people don’t think about their balance until they fall.
 Don’t let that happen to you.
 Stop the decline in balance that occurs as we age by utilizing our preventative program.